msc-mayte-gonzalez/ai-job-discovery-pipeline/README.md

 Keeping deterministic logic before the AI step reduces unnecessary API calls and keeps normal operating cost around **$1.50–3 CAD/month**.

+## Key design decisions

+### Deterministic before AI

+Title filtering, location filtering, and deduplication happen before Claude is called.
+These decisions don't require an LLM, so handling them with rules makes the workflow cheaper and more predictable.

+### Two-layer deduplication

+Jobs are checked by both **URL** and **company + title**, which catches reposted roles even when their URLs change.

+### AI for interpretation

+Claude is used only where judgment is useful: evaluating whether my past experience demonstrates the underlying capabilities a role requires, even when the job title is unfamiliar.

+### Structured outputs

+Each evaluated role returns a consistent set of fields such as match score, recommendation, transferable strengths, genuine gaps, risk factors, and a short fit narrative.

 ## Workflow overview

 ![n8n workflow overview](Workflow-overview.png)